 Income for each taxable year will be distributed at such time and in such manner as not to subject the Association to tax under I.R.C.
-4942, and the Association shall not engage in any act of self-dealing as defined in I.R.C.
-4941 (d), or retain any excess business holdings as defined in I.R.C.
-4943 (c), or make any investments in such manner as to subject the Association to tax under I.R.C.
-4944 and make any taxable expenditures defined in I.R.C.
-4945 (d).
+Section 4942, and the Association shall not engage in any act of self-dealing as defined in I.R.C.
+Section 4941 (d), or retain any excess business holdings as defined in I.R.C.
+Section 4943 (c), or make any investments in such manner as to subject the Association to tax under I.R.C.
+Section 4944 and make any taxable expenditures defined in I.R.C.
+Section 4945 (d).

-Upon dissolution and in accordance with Article 6, Section 2 below, any assets remaining after all expenses and obligations are fully satisfied, shall be distributed evenly to the eligible member Soil and Water Conservation Districts formed under 70 ILCS 405/1 in good standing at time of dissolution.
+Upon dissolution and in accordance with Article #6, Section #2 below, any assets remaining after all expenses and obligations are fully satisfied, shall be distributed evenly to the eligible member Soil and Water Conservation Districts formed under 70 ILCS 405/1 (hereinafter the Enabling Act) in good membership standing at time of dissolution.